alltootechnical/mymusiclist/SQL/README.txt

 convert
 extract.sql

-Assuming you have sqlite3 installed,
-While in same directory as db.sqlite3, run:
+Assuming you have sqlite3 installed and Django setup with migrations, While in same directory as db.sqlite3, run:

 Sqlite3